The Daily Walk with Miracles

 Many people think that to be qualified to call yourself an existentialist, you need some sort of deep knowledge or understanding of philosophy.
 I’m here to tell you, it just ain’t so.
 Really though, that point of view has some kind of merit.
 Most existentialists I ever knew as such were a bunch of intellectual, philosopher type people who went around spouting stuff like “existence precedes essence,” and then proceeding, ad nauseum to educate you in boring ways about just what that means.
 That’s why most people who understand philosophy are mostly lonely, and deserve your sympathy, maybe.
 There WAS one particular book on philosophy I read while I was in college back in the seventies, Will Durant’s “The Story of Philosophy,” (Amazon.com), which is really all you need to read to understand most of the great philosophers in history and their ideas.
 The rest is just for those poor, idealistic-but-unfortunate souls who actually take college classes in philosophy.
 (Likely the experience ruins them for much of their lives, LOL.)
 Yes, if you’re that intellectual and lonely, as my optical mineralogy professor used to say, “that’s unfortunate.”
 Either you made a poor choice in your course selection or else you attend an Ivy League school, I guess.

 What’s wrong with the world, an intelligent explanation: Actually, I have found that MOST people have a strong understanding of the irony, absurdity and wrongness of life in the modern world (and so could call themselves existentialists, should they actually wish to).
-The reason is that they simply don’t open their heart up and talk honestly with people in caring, empathetic ways.
+The reason is that they simply don’t open their heart up and talk honestly with people in caring, nice and empathetic ways.
 Most people are taught or learn that it’s not “safe” to do that, and, basically they’re right, unfortunately.
-But also this is the the ONLY way your going to really actually communicate with decent, intelligent souls, and find a few friends worth having.
-It’s a messy process, there’s no way to really “get it right,” though there ARE more and less intelligent ways of proceeding to honestly speak from your heart with strangers, with acquaintances, with colleagues, and with friends, and it’s a little different in each case, isn’t it?
+But also this is the the ONLY way you’re going to really actually communicate with decent, intelligent souls, and find a few friends worth having.
+It’s a messy process, there’s no way to really “get it right.”
+There ARE more and less intelligent ways of proceeding to honestly speak from your heart with strangers, with acquaintances, with colleagues, and with friends, and it’s a little different in each case, isn’t it?
 But to be worthy of doing this, generally you have to go through a lot of sh*t and suffer a good deal of your life.
 Actually empathetic interactions are easier than you might think, but learning this takes a keen mind and some effort.
+Jesus talks a lot about “loving your neighbor as yourself.”
+In conversation isn’t this “loving your neighbor” really listening and responding, isn’t that the simple basis of empathy?
+It just isn’t rocket science, people.

 But then, in many ways life is a learning session, a series of lessons God seems to want you to learn.
 And by the time in your life that you’ve finally learned the most important lesson (that we need to truly love one another), your life is usually mostly over.
 Now that’s ironic.
 The sad thing is that many people never learn this, so the world is a sad, absurdly evil place.
 But I strongly believe, “love is gathering,” and someday soon, He will come.

 See The Jesus Model of Ethics, May 5, 2017, by Paul Evans.
 In terms of “the golden rule,” there are those who think it might not be the very best way to base an ethical system, because people are at different levels of awareness and knowledge, whereas the golden rule assumes everyone is the same.
 What might be better is what is called “The Platinum Rule,” Do unto others as they need from you, which allows tough love more easily.
+(Incidentally, to my acquaintance with her, this is the basic interaction which Cortana gives you on advanced builds or Windows 10: The Platinum Rule.
+I’d still stick with Linux if I were you.)
 Sometimes people need different responses, including tough love, because they are at different places in their life’s journey.
 You have to put in the effort to get to know a person and “get into their head” a little, evaluate where a person is coming from and where his/her head is at, and then try to give them what they need, not what you would do for yourself.
 This is an important realization.
-THAT is what love requires of you.
+THAT is what love requires of each of us.

 Existentialism: Crash Course